SUPERCILEX/clipboard-history/x11/README.md

 the X11 and Ringboard servers and uses the X11 XFixes extension to monitor the clipboard for new clipboard selections to send to the Ringboard server.

+Additionally, it offers a paste server capable of becoming the X11 selection owner for clients to call.

 ## Implementation notes

 - Primary selections are not supported.